jessehorne/goo/README.md

-inet
+goo
 ===

-A very simple web browser written in Go using SDL.
+A simple GUI library using SDL written in Go.

-**NOTE: This isn't usable at the moment.
-Still fleshing out the GUI**

 more coming soon...